ARCHER2-HPC/archer2-docs/docs/user-guide/containers.md

     pip install --user --upgrade pip scipy

-    pip install --user torch==2.2.0 torchvision==0.17.0 torchaudio==2.2.0 torchtext==0.17.0 --index-url https://download.pytorch.org/whl/rocm5.6
+    pip install --user torch torchvision torchaudio --index-url https://download.pytorch.org/whl/rocm6.3

-    pip install --user torchopt matplotlib
+    pip install --user torchtext torchopt matplotlib

-    # downgrade numpy since the 2.2.0 torch modules were compiled with numpy 1.x
-    pip install --user "numpy<2"
     ```

-The `CCPE` environment variables shown above (e.g., `CCPE_ROCM_BUILDER` and `CCPE_IMAGE_FILE`) are set by the loading of the `ccpe/23.12/rocm/5.6.0` module.
+The `CCPE` environment variables shown above (e.g., `CCPE_ROCM_BUILDER` and `CCPE_IMAGE_FILE`) are set by the loading of the `ccpe/25.09-rocm-6.3.4` module.
 The `CCPE_ROCM_BUILDER` variable holds the path to the script that prepares the containerised environment prior to the installation of the various Python packages
 listed in `pip-install.sh`.
-You can run `cat ${CCPE_ROCM_BUILDER}` (after loading the `ccpe/23.12/rocm/5.6.0` module) to take a closer look at what is going on.
+You can run `cat ${CCPE_ROCM_BUILDER}` (after loading the `ccpe/25.09-rocm-6.3.4` module) to take a closer look at what is going on.

 Run `sbatch submit-rocm-build.slurm` to establish the containerised Python environment.
-This should take 3-4 minutes to complete.
+This should take 5-6 minutes to complete.

 We're now ready to run some Python code that makes use of the `func.torch` API, introduced in PyTorch 2.0.0.
 This API enables the development of
 purely functional (stateless) neural network models.
 The code example below, developed by Mario Dagreda, trains a Physics Informed Neural Network (PINN) to solve a one-dimensional wave equation